ndro/ndro/README.md

 ### Salaam 👋, I'm Hendro

-I’m currently working as Freelancer.
-My focus is on Front End Developer, but still open to learning about other positions.
+I’m currently working as Front End Developer, but still open to learning about other positions.

 Moreover, as a game hobbyist, I did some casual game projects for mobile.
 Some projects use Augmented Reality as a feature.
 I wanna learn more about game development too.